 - It has a very specific, established audience.

 So genre fiction is considered commercial fiction, because genres can sell a lot of books to their target readers.
-Children’s books can often be considered commercial because all kids are encouraged to read.
+Children’s books can often be considered commercial because all kids are encouraged to read, but children’s books are categorized by age first, genre second.
 Commercial writers are often prolific ones, churning out book after book after book for their very happy fan base, regardless of their genre.

 Genre fiction adheres to specific tropes.
 For example, if you’re writing a romance, your story must have a happily ever after.
 If it doesn’t, it’s not a romance.